EVM Subchains

 > Provide RPC URL for future tooling: foo.bar.baz

-), that can be used to deploy custom chain.
+) that can be used to deploy a custom chain.

-The config can be deployed using same subchain-manager
+The configuration can be deployed using the same subchain-manager

 ./target/release/subchain-manager create-and-deploy --config-file my-config.toml --velas-rpc https://api.devnet.velas.com

-checkout clusters to get list of available Velas clusters and their JSON-RPC addresses.
+Check out the clusters to get a list of available Velas clusters and their JSON-RPC addresses.

-At this point custom EVM Subchain is successfully deployed, but in order to be able to process EVM transactions, you should fund Native VLX Account of newly created EVM Subchain with VLX tokens to cover subchain transaction fees.
+At this point, the custom EVM Subchain is successfully deployed.
+However, to process EVM transactions, you need to fund the Native VLX Account of the newly created EVM Subchain with VLX tokens to cover subchain transaction fees.

 -

-find Native Velas Account which handles EVM Subchain State
+Find the Native Velas Account that handles the EVM Subchain state:

 subchain-manager get-subchain-address --config-file my-config.toml